AleZob/CBLAutonomousSystemTwinnings/docs/Technical-Reflection.md

 much more useful to stakeholders, so we could consider it for future improvement.

+## Challenges with TurtleBot

+As mentioned above we encountered the issue of syncing the Physical TurtleBot to the digital one.
+The issue showed itself as only one "frame" of data in the RViz and Unity.
+We did not have time to fix it as replicating the issue was inconsistent due to the lack of understanding of what went wrong.
+On the last (filming) lab session it was Identified that it was probably issue with clock desync.
+Unfortunately nobody knew how to solve it.
+So we did not end up utilizing the digital robot.

+## Challenges with Development Environment

+At first we wanted to use docker as we had people familiar with how slow VM was and how much space it takes on the storage.
+Unfortunately the docker installation encountered errors that were not solved.
+Asking tutors for help did not clarify the issue.
+So in week 3 we made a decision to switch to VM instead.
+This lead to significant loss of pace felt thought the course as we had 4 more lab sessions to implement physical part of our PoC.

+VM itself proved incredibly unstable and slow.
+With half of the team getting different results for seemingly the same tests.
+In the end it was solved and we were able to use git.
+But any work on it proved incredibly slow, with both Unity and RViz running at 1.5 fps.

 ## Login details for lab laptops

 Username: ubuntuhost